nih-cfde/c2m2/draft-C2M2_specification_with_Levels/README.md

    	only_ `subject` _<->_ `some_monolothic_stuff` _<->_ `(FASTQ) file` _can and should be
    	explicitly represented._
-         * _The simplifications here are partially necessitated by the fact that event modeling has been deliberately deferred to C2M2 Level 2, so all the relationships represented here as "<->" are undirected, and so the notion of a "chain of provenance" cannot be fairly represented at this C2M2 Level._
+         * _The simplifications here are partially necessitated by the fact that event modeling has been deliberately deferred to C2M2 Level 2, so many of the associative relationships represented in Level 1 are undirected, and so the notion of a well-defined "chain of provenance" cannot be fully supported at this C2M2 Level.
+(Also, and more concretely: Level 1 does not represent inter-_`biosample` _relationships.)_
          * _In addition to the event modeling just mentioned, experimental process modeling has also been assigned to Level 2._
          * _With both of these (more complex) aspects of experimental metadata